BeanieODM/beanie/README.md

 from the collection.
 It is inherited from the `BaseModel` Pydantic class, so it follows the same data typing and parsing behavior.

-Each document has `id` fields of type `PydanticObjectId` which reflects the unique `_id` field in
+Each document has `id` fields of type `PydanticObjectId` (Can be changed, if you prefer another type) which reflects the unique `_id` field in
 MongoDB.
 [MongoDB doc](https://docs.mongodb.com/manual/reference/glossary/#term-id)